gsoft-inc/wl-squide/docs/guides/manage-shared-state.md

 As shown in the [Fetch initial data](./fetch-initial-data.md#fetch-the-data-1) guide, the initial data can be forwarded to modules through a React context.

-## Tanstack Query
+## TanStack Query

-Lastly, as detailed in the [fetch page data](./fetch-page-data.md#setup-the-query-client) guide, the Tanstack Query cache should not be shared between the host and its modules.
+Lastly, as detailed in the [fetch page data](./fetch-page-data.md#setup-the-query-client) guide, the TanStack Query cache should not be shared between the host and its modules.
 To do so, both the host application and the modules should instantiate their own `QueryClient` instance.